sumotoy/LiquidCrystalNewV2/README.md

  - backlight driving included.

 <div><b>ATTENTION!!!</b></div>
-<b>This is the first release, alpha but SPI and Software SPI working.
-Wait next release for an usable version!!!</b>
+<b>This is the first EXPERIMENTAL release.
+Wait a beta release for an usable version!!!</b>

 Description of the INSTANCES:---------------------------------------------------------------------------------